StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 ?
 Custom plural form (used to build REST URL):
 ```

-LoopBack is very smart about handling plural forms of your model.
+LoopBack is very smart about handling plural forms of our model.
 In this case, `product` is easily made plural as `products`, but it can also handle other common plurals such as `child` to `children` and `mouse` to `mice`.
-If you have an unconventional model name that isn't easily made plural by adding an `s` then you may need to take advantage of this feature.
+If we have an unconventional model name that isn't easily made plural by adding an `s` then we may need to take advantage of this feature.
 Most cases, we can let LoopBack do its magic.

 ### Common model or server only?
 ```